dotnet/coreclr/Documentation/design-docs/standalone-gc-loading.md

 Fundamentally, the algorithm for loading a standalone GC consists of these steps:

 0. Identify whether or not we should be using a standalone GC at all.
-1. Identify *where* we should be looking for GC shared libraries.
+1. Identify *where* the standalone GC will be loaded from.
-2. Identify *what* we are looking for - the specific name of a dynamic shared library that will be loaded.
 3. Load the dynamic shared library and ask it to identify itself (name and version).
 4. Check that the version numbers are compatible.
 5. If so, initialize the GC and continue on with EE startup.
 If not, reject the dynamic shared library